-Featuring arenas for Ski Cross, Parallel Slalom and speed test, parks for the playful and forest runs, it is no wonder this resort was named Norway’s Leading Ski Resort in 2013.
-Guest can participate in weekly activities like evening and early skiing and children can enjoy activities with the snowman Valle at several occasions during their stay.
+Featuring arenas for ski cross, parallel slalom and speed test, parks for the playful and forest runs, it is no wonder this resort was named Norway’s Leading Ski Resort in 2013.
+Guests can participate in weekly activities like evening and early skiing, and children can enjoy activities with the snowman Valle at several occasions during their stay.

 Cross Country Skiing & Anita Moen Ski School

 Trysil Mountain features more than 100 kilometers of cross-country trails designed for both classic and skating styles.
 For those who are new at cross country or would like to learn new techniques and better methods for achieving skiing goals, we have Anita Moen Ski School, named after one of Norway's best female cross-country skiers.